 The Israeli School of Lexington is a unique innovative school that combines 2 major aspects in its core:

-- Theme Based Community of Learners: though our lesson plans is modified to each classroom, its content (theme) is identical across all ages and levels. every week all students will learn and improve their set of academic skills while being exposed to the very same topic and values (family, nature, holidays etc.).
-That way the Israeli School of Lexington is a vibrant community of learners rather than isolated individuals.
+Theme Based Community of Learners: though our lesson plans is modified to each classroom, its content (theme) is identical across all ages and levels. every week all students will learn and improve their set of academic skills while being exposed to the very same topic and values (family, nature, holidays etc.).

 As learners have strengths in some areas, and challenges in others, multi-age classrooms provide a wider range of resources, such as peers, and learning centers.
 These resources offer a better fit than those normally found in more traditional, single-grade classrooms.